 Hi Siddhesh,

-1. Any absconding process been initiated by your then employer
+1. Any absconding process initiated by your then employer.

-2. Find out whether you have listed in the terminated status by your employer in their records
+2. Find out whether you have been listed in the terminated status by your employer in their records.

-As far as your relieving letter is concern, you have not undergone the exit formalities to get relieved.
+As far as your relieving letter is concerned, you have not undergone the exit formalities to get relieved.
+I cannot recommend more without knowing the HR separation process/policy of the mentioned organization.

 Harris